Big days from Wilson, Metcalf lead Seahawks past 49ers 37-27 - WHIZ News

 Mullens was 18 of 25 for 238 yards and two touchdowns.
 Seattle’s league-worst defense had shut down the 49ers for three quarters before giving up 20 fourth-quarter points.

-Seattle sacked Garoppolo three times — two by Bobby Wagner — a week after failing to record a QB hit on Arizona’s Kyler Murray.
+Seattle sacked Garoppolo three times — two by Wagner — a week after failing to record a QB hit on Arizona’s Kyler Murray.
+The Seahawks held San Francisco to 116 total yards in first half and just 1-yard of offense in the third quarter.

+Wagner finished with 11 tackles, three tackles for loss and four QB hits.

+“I just felt like we need to stop talking and just do the work and let our play show,” Wagner said.

 DK’S DAY